Pacification of Ghent: Pacification

 In 1573, meanwhile, Alba had been replaced by Luis de Zúñiga y Requesens as governor-general.
 Requesens was also unable to defeat the rebels.
 He was in bad health and died in March 1576.
 This caused a power vacuum in the Brussels government, as the slow communications of the day prevented a speedy replacement from Madrid.
-Philip appointed his younger brother John of Austria governor-general, but it took him several months to take up this appointment.
+Philip appointed his younger brother Don Juan (also known as John of Austria) governor-general, but it took him several months to take up this appointment.

 During this interim period, the Duke of Aerschot stepped into power.
 He had already held inconclusive peace talks with Orange, his former colleague in the Raad van State (Council of State).
 When Spanish troops mutinied because of lack of payment and sacked the towns of Zierikzee and Aalst, the States General of the Netherlands was immediately convened by the States of Brabant and County of Hainaut on 8 September 1576 to deal with the mutinous troops.
 Holland and Zeeland, as rebellious provinces, were not invited.
 Aerschot, acting in the usurpation of the royal prerogatives, had by then been appointed as head of the Council of State by the States General.
 This made him acting governor-general.
 This action was comparable to what Orange had done in Holland and Zeeland, in which royal authority had been usurped by rebels pretending to act "in the name of the king".

 The States General referred to precedent to justify their actions.
 They had acted similarly after the deaths of Charles the Bold in 1477 and Philip I of Castile in 1506.
 Now they authorized the provincial states to raise troops to defend against marauding foreign (especially Spanish) mercenaries.

 More importantly from the perspective of constitutional history, the States General also embarked on a program of institutional innovation.
 Previously, the States General only were in session for a few weeks at most.
 To facilitate its governance in permanent session, they appointed a rotating presidency.
 The president, selected from one of the provincial delegations, assisted by one or two of the pensionaries, would preside over the meetings for a week at a time.
 This system continued during the later Dutch Republic and the pensionaries began acting as an executive committee of the States General.

-The first order of business for the States General was to bring about peace with the rebel provinces so as to form a common front against the marauding mutineers.
-Hatred of these marauders united rebel and loyalist alike.
-The States General, therefore, appointed a committee to negotiate with the Prince of Orange and the provinces of Holland and Zeeland.
-Because the Prince's troops were already invading the province of Flanders, where they were made welcome in the rebellious city of Ghent, the negotiations were held in that city.
+The first order of business for the States General was to bring about peace with the rebel provinces so as to form a common front against the marauding mutineers, the hatred of whom united rebel and loyalist alike.
+The States General appointed a committee to negotiate with the Prince of Orange and the provinces of Holland and Zeeland.
+Because the Prince's troops were already invading the province of Flanders, where they were made welcome in the rebellious city of Ghent, the negotiations were held there.